nhemasree/CodeEditor/README.md

 * Why This Project

 This editor demonstrates how to combine Python GUI programming and file handling to create a practical, beginner-friendly IDE-like environment.
 It’s perfect for learning Tkinter, subprocess handling, and event-driven programming in Python.

-* Future Enhancements

-Syntax highlighting for Python keywords.

-Line numbering and auto-indentation.

-Code suggestion and autocomplete.